 Die "5 Regeln für guten Schlaf" beginnen mit der ersten Regel: "Schätze deinen Schlaf"

-5 rules for good sleep: 1.
-Rule "Value your sleep"
+5 Rules for Good Sleep: 1.
+Rule "Value Your Sleep"

-March 15th is celebrated as “World Sleep Day”. - "Prioritize sleep and develop principles that suit you."
+"March 15 is celebrated as "World Sleep Day". - "Prioritize sleep and develop principles that suit you."

-While previous sleep guidelines focused on what should be done and avoided for healthy sleep, these 5 principles focus on developing an individually optimized sleep method.
+"While previous sleep guidelines focused on what should be done and avoided for healthy sleep, these 5 principles emphasize developing an individually optimized sleep method."

 Value your sleep